Skip to Main Content

 • Axonometric: a geometric drawing of an object, such as a building, in three dimensions showing the verticals and horizontals projected to scale but with diagonals and curves distorted, so that the whole appears inclined (Collins English Dictionary, HarperCollins Publishers)

-From left to right: elevation (CA16/7/39), section (CA38/6/4/1), perspective rendering (CA16/4/27), axonometric drawing (CA39/4/6/2/5)
+From left: elevation (CA16/7/39), section (CA38/6/4/1), perspective rendering (CA16/4/27), axonometric drawing (CA39/4/6/2/5)

 Information on drawings